-GM ceases Venezuelan operations after asset seizure
+GM says Venezuelan authorities illegally seized auto plant

-General Motors Co. said on Wednesday that it is ceasing its Venezuelan operations after its assets in the country were seized by public authorities.
+General Motors said on Wednesday that Venezuelan authorities had illegally seized its plant in the industrial hub of Valencia and vowed to “take all legal actions” to defend its rights.

+The seizure comes amid a deepening economic crisis in leftist-led Venezuela that has already roiled many U.S. companies.

-“Yesterday, GMV’s plant was unexpectedly taken by the public authorities, preventing normal operations.
-In addition, other assets of the company, such as vehicles, have been illegally taken from its facilities,” GM unit General Motors Venezolana (GMV) said in an emailed statement.
+“Yesterday, GMV’s (General Motors Venezolana) plant was unexpectedly taken by the public authorities, preventing normal operations.
+In addition, other assets of the company, such as vehicles, have been illegally taken from its facilities,” the company said in a statement.

-GM will continue to provide aftermarket service and parts for its customers through its dealers, it added.Report Typo/Error
+It said the seizure would cause irreparable damage to the company, its 2,678 workers, its 79 dealers and to its suppliers.

+Venezuela’s Information Ministry did not immediately respond to a request for information.

 - General Motors Co$33.79+0.10(+0.30%)